 I have a good supply of egg noodles, wheat noodles, rice noodles, glass noddles, and vermicelli in my pantry.
 The varieties shown here are pretty inexpensive and may be easily purchased at any Asian grocery store.

 Besides rice and glass noodles, there are also other gluten-free options available.
 I came across these noodles while shopping one day and picked up four different varieties – mung bean, sorghum, millet, and corn.
 I have yet to cook them but hope to do so soon.
 You can buy them on-line here.

 Any kind of meat and vegetables may be added to this stir fry.
 Slices of pork, chicken, shrimp, squid, Asian style fish cakes, and crabsticks are all good.
 For the vegetables, napa cabbage, bok choy, snow peas, carrots, green beans, bean sprouts, and green onions will all work.
 Vegetables with the exception of carrots should, be added at the very end so that they remain fresh and crisp.

-There are obviously two parts to the cooking of this stir fry.
+There are obviously two parts to the cooking of this Stir Fried Noodles with Chicken and Crabsticks.
 First, the egg noodles need to be boiled and drained.
 This only takes a few minutes.
 A little oil is added to the cooked noodles to prevent it from sticking or clumping together.
 The second part is the actual stir-fry itself and this also does not take long at all.
 Lunch or dinner should be ready in 30 to 40 minutes including prep work.